-7.7 Repairs and damage due to domestic violence, hate crime or burglary
+7.7 Repairs and damage due to domestic violence, hate crime, anti-social behaviour or burglary

-7.7.1 Where damage is caused by domestic violence, hate crime or burglary - or an attempt at any of these - and the incident is reported to the police and a crime reference number is obtained, then damage to the property will usually be repaired by us but any damage to your contents would be covered by your content's insurance.
+- 7.7.1 Where damage is caused by domestic violence, hate crime or burglary or an attempt at any of these and the incident is reported to the police and a crime reference number is obtained, then damage to the property will usually be repaired by us but any damage to your contents would be covered by your content's insurance. - 7.7.2 We will also look to increase the priority of relevant repairs associated with those who have been a victim of domestic abuse, hate crime or a burglary to ensure our tenants feel safe as quickly as possible and address any relevant safeguarding issues.